mantis3de/CrawlerKit-docs/docs/systems/trap-types.md

 ## Type 4 — Lever Puzzle (Cycling Hatches)

 **What happens:** Several hatches block the path.
 A single lever toggles their state — each pull opens and closes a different combination.
-The player must find the combination where all hatches on the path are closed and they can cross safely.
+The player must find the combination where all hatches on the path are closed and cross safely.

 ### Setup

 Use one `WallLever` (toggle).
-Connect multiple `TrapDoorTrap` components as **Targets** on the lever.
+In the lever's **Targets** list, add all `TrapDoorTrap` components.

-Give each hatch a different **Trigger Delay** so they don't all open at once — they open in sequence, creating a shifting window of safe tiles:
+Give each hatch a different **Trigger Delay** so they open in sequence, not all at once:

 | Hatch | Auto Trigger | Require Party | Trigger Delay | Permanent | Trigger Once |
 |---|---|---|---|---|---|